DIY Cuticle Oil Recipe For Healthier Stronger Nails

 Best Carrier Oils for Cuticles & Benefits of Each

-Want a lighter, quick-absorbing oil?
+Want a light, quick-absorbing oil?
 Jojoba might be your best bet.

 Prefer something richer for deep hydration?
 Sweet almond oil pairs beautifully with coconut oil.